aptos-labs/aptos-core/ecosystem/typescript/sdk/README.md

-# SDK for Aptos Node API
+# SDK for Supra Node API

 > **_NOTE:_**
 > This is the `legacy TypeScript SDK`, aka the npm package `aptos`.
 For a more robust SDK and better support, we recommend upgrading to the `new TypeScript SDK` [@aptos-labs/ts-sdk](https://github.com/aptos-labs/aptos-ts-sdk).
 Take a look at the [documentation](https://aptos.dev/sdks/new-ts-sdk/) and the [migration guide](https://aptos.dev/sdks/new-ts-sdk/migration-guide).